minsshub/embai/Day5/readme.md

 3. IMU signals are saved as smooth dataset CSV (e.g., `imu_smooth.csv`).

 ### 2) What does the program do?
 (IMU_SD_ST_AGEQ.ino)
-This code records IMU signals at a fixed rate and outputs a stable dataset for roll estimation:
+This code records IMU signals at a fixed rate and generates a stable dataset for roll estimation:
-- IMU sampling at constant rate (e.g., 100 Hz)
+- samples accelerometer + gyroscope signals at a constant rate (e.g., 100 Hz)
-- smoothing / noise suppression
+- applies smoothing / noise suppression to reduce high-frequency noise
-- preparation for roll estimation using accel + gyro fusion signals
+- runs **Madgwick AHRS (sensor fusion)** to estimate roll/pitch/yaw in real time
+- saves both smooth IMU signals and fused orientation outputs into a CSV file (e.g., imu_smooth.csv)

-- produces smooth dataset suitable for regression modeling
+This produces stable motion + orientation data suitable for regression modeling.

 ### 3) Ground-truth evaluation (How is ground-truth evaluated?)
-In this experiment, the **ground-truth (pseudo ground truth)** roll angle was obtained from the **on-board device fusion output (Madgwick / AHRS)**.
+In this experiment, the ground-truth roll angle was obtained from the **on-board device fusion output (Madgwick / AHRS)**.
-This fusion combines accelerometer + gyroscope to compute device orientation.
+This fusion combines accelerometer + gyroscope signals and provides a stable roll estimate, which is used as the reference ground truth in this task.

 Therefore:
-- **Ground Truth (pseudo GT):** roll from device fusion
+- **Ground Truth (GT):** roll angle from device fusion (Madgwick/AHRS)
 - **Prediction:** roll estimated by regression models using IMU data/features

 ### 4) What is R2 metric?